-According to Information Age, less than half of all organizations are using HR-driven analytics to inform day-to-day operations, and almost 30 percent of businesses point to the quality of data they collect as a limiting factor.
-While this remains a potential roadblock, many cloud-based big data solutions have largely solved the problem of low-quality data collection.
-So what's the disconnect?
+According to Information Age, less than half of all organizations are using HR-driven analytics to inform day-to-day operations, and 35 percent of businesses point to not having the right knowledge or skills within HR as a limiting factor.

 In many cases, the challenge here lies with context.
 Simply having valuable data isn't enough in isolation; the ability to derive actionable insights depends on the application of context when interpreting data and crafting responses.

-For example, consider an SMB struggling to understand why payroll expenses skyrocket during the spring.
-On their own, records of overtime hours and staff shortages don't explain the phenomenon, but when they're taken in context with other HR data — such as sick leave stats from the same time period — it may be possible to draw more effective conclusions.
-Moderate-to-severe seasonal allergies affect millions of Americans each spring, and the added costs could be tied to increased benefits usage or overtime to account for sick staff.
+Another challenge is looking for correlations that help explain specific trends.
+For example, consider an SMBOs struggling to understand why payroll expenses skyrocket during the spring.
+Records of overtime hours and staff shortages don't explain the phenomenon on their own.
+But taken in context with sick leave stats, it may be possible to draw more effective conclusions.
+Seasonal allergies affect millions of Americans each spring, and the added costs could be tied to increased overtime.

 In turn, insights like these could allow businesses to bring in extra staff during the seasonal transition to dodge paying more in overtime.